 Why are Aluminum Rails a great choice?
 The biggest factor is the durability of Aluminum.
 Iron can rust if not properly cared for, but Aluminum will not.
 There are several collections of All-Aluminum railing; with a range in top rail profile, color selection, and price.
 Aluminum Railing collections usually have a “face-mount post” option.
 This means the post is installed on the top of the deck and requires adequate blocking of the frame under the post locations.
-Westbury’s Tuscany C-10 is undoubtedly the most popular aluminum railing in the Kansas City market, however other lines such as DekPro Prestige, and Azek Impression are beautiful looking systems, with a slightly different approach.
+Westbury’s Tuscany C-10 is undoubtedly the most popular aluminum railing systems, but other lines such as DekPro Prestige, and AL-13 Home are beautiful looking systems, with a slightly different approach.

 If you need a railing, then one of these Railing System might hold the key to your deck railing project!